nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

-1. **The JAR file cannot be opened with double-click on some apple devices**.
+1. **The JAR file cannot be opened with double-click on some MacOS devices**.
 If the JAR file fails to open, use a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar abcli.jar` command to run the application.

 1. **When inputting a name**, if the name is too long, the interface is unable to display the full name, and it will be truncated, with ellipses (...) representing the truncated part of the name.